/>

 The proposal

-Taking effect on 1 July 2027, the cap on allied health is set to include cover services such as physiotherapy, psychology, and occupational therapy.
-From the Government’s perspective they are seeking to limit overservicing by implementing this cap.
-At the same time the Budget announced an increase in fees paid from DVA to allied health providers in “the largest investment in allied health fees for veterans in over 20 years.”
+Taking effect on 1 July 2027, the cap on allied health services will cover services such as physiotherapy, psychology and occupational therapy.
+From the Government’s perspective, the policy is intended to reduce overservicing.
+At the same time, the Budget announced an increase in fees paid by DVA to allied health providers, described as “the largest investment in allied health fees for veterans in over 20 years.”

-This proposal has drawn much criticism and concern within the veteran community including from War Widows who hold DVA treatment cards.
+This proposal has drawn significant criticism and concern within the veteran community, including from war widows who hold DVA treatment cards.

-To date, DVA has confirmed that card holders requiring care exceeding the $5,000 limit will not be cut off.
-Funding can be extended above the cap if there is a valid, ongoing clinical need.
-What this means is currently unclear.
-Additionally, it appears that seeking funding beyond the cap needs to be approved annually by a GP.
+To date, DVA has confirmed that card holders requiring care beyond the $5,000 limit will not be cut off.
+Funding may be extended above the cap where there is a valid, ongoing clinical need.
+However, what this means in practice remains unclear.
+It also appears that approval for funding beyond the cap may need to be renewed annually through a GP.

-While the cap is tied to the largest increase in allied health provider fees bringing what many have been asking for – DVA’s fees in line with the NDIS there is a significant tension between these two policy positions which has the potential to leave veterans, their families in widows worse off.
+While the cap has been announced alongside a long-awaited increase in allied health provider fees—bringing DVA fees in line with the NDIS—there is a significant tension between these two policy settings.
+That tension has the potential to leave veterans, their families and widows worse off.

-Allied health services provided to veterans and widowed partners — such as physiotherapy, psychology and occupational therapy—are not discretionary supports; they are essential to maintaining independence, managing chronic conditions, and supporting quality of life for both veterans and widowed partners.
+Allied health services provided to veterans and widowed partners—such as physiotherapy, psychology and occupational therapy—are not discretionary supports; they are essential to maintaining independence, managing chronic conditions, and supporting quality of life.

 While we acknowledge the Government’s investment in increasing allied health provider fees, the introduction of a $5,000 cap on services raises significant concerns.

-It appears from the announcement that the annual cap applies not only to veterans but anyone with a DVA health care card which includes widowed partners.
-Many of these widows are older, managing multiple chronic conditions, and increasingly reliant on allied health to remain independent.
-For this cohort, allied health care is often preventative and maintenance-based—reducing hospitalisation, preserving mobility, and out of aged care.
-Data from our recent Veteran Families Survey indicates that 51% of war widows already experience difficulties accessing health care services, 27% have experienced mental health challenges in the last 12 months and 40% have experienced challenges in accessing mental healthcare services.
-The proposed cap on allied health services will likely further exacerbate this situation for the widows of our veterans.
+Based on the announcement, the annual cap appears to apply not only to veterans, but to anyone with a DVA health care card, including widowed partners.
+Many of these widows are older, managing multiple chronic conditions, and increasingly reliant on allied health care to remain independent.
+For this cohort, allied health care is often preventative and maintenance-based—reducing hospitalisation, preserving mobility, and helping people remain out of aged care.
+Data from our recent Veteran Families Survey indicates that 51% of war widows already experience difficulty accessing health care services, 27% have experienced mental health challenges in the last 12 months, and 40% have experienced difficulty accessing mental health care.
+The proposed cap on allied health services is likely to further exacerbate these challenges for the widows of our veterans.

-For veterans’ data from the last Census indicates that veterans are 4 times more likely to have a long-term health condition including Arthritis and Mental illness then then general population.
-Placing limits on allied health services that assist veterans live with this long-term health conditions because of their service is a strange way to give our thanks as a nation.
-Long term health conditions when not managed well or supported can increase stress and pressure on veteran families who are already 2 times more likely to have a mental health condition than the public.
+Census data indicates that veterans are four times more likely than the general population to have a long-term health condition, including arthritis and mental illness.
+Placing limits on allied health services that help veterans live with these long-term conditions as a result of their service is a poor way to express our nation’s gratitude.
+When long-term conditions are not well managed or supported, stress and pressure on veteran families also increase—particularly given that veteran families are already twice as likely as the general population to experience mental health challenges.

-While we accept that there may be some overservicing happening in the sector a blanket cap on services is not the way to deal with that when the data tells us the need is high.
-While there appears to be some mechanisms in place for DVA to ‘approve’ service levels that exceed the financial gap we are highly concerned that this requirement introduces additional administrative burden, which will often fall to the unwell individual or their family, at a time when capacity to navigate complex systems may already be limited.
+While we accept that there may be some overservicing occurring in the sector, a blanket cap on services is not the right way to address it when the evidence shows that need remains high.
+Although there appears to be a mechanism for DVA to approve service levels above the financial cap, we are highly concerned that this requirement will introduce additional administrative burden, often falling to the unwell individual or their family at a time when their capacity to navigate complex systems may already be limited.

 The lack of clarity around how “clinical need” will be defined and approved may lead to delays, disrupted treatment pathways, and increased anxiety for widows and families seeking to maintain continuity of care.
 For those in regional and rural areas, where access to providers is already constrained, these challenges are further amplified.